Find Grad Schools

 104 Yearly Graduations

 The 19th most popular school in the country for legal professions majors who are seeking their master's degree is Liberty University.
 Roughly 93,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,015 per year, while in-state graduate students, on average, pay $7,740 per year.
+The average in-state tuition for full-time undergraduates is $15,467 per year, while in-state graduate students, on average, pay $7,893 per year.
 During the most recent year for which we have data, 104 people received their master's degree in legal professions from Liberty University.
-About 58% of this group were women, and 29% were students from an underrepresented racial-ethnic group.
-Data shows that Liberty University graduates that hold this degree go on to make a median salary of $59,201.
+Of these students, 56% were women and 28% were members of underrepresented racial-ethnic groups.

 #20